bparanj/crystal/computer/electronics/design/thyristor.md

 1. "Thyr-" comes from the Greek word "thyra" (θύρα), which means "door" or "gate."

-2. "-istor" is a suffix commonly used in electronics for semiconductor devices, like transistor or varistor.
+2. "-istor" is a suffix  used in electronics for semiconductor devices, like transistor or varistor.

 So, put together, "thyristor" essentially means "gate-controlled semiconductor device."